Announcing Four Scholarship Recipients for 2024-2025 Academic Year!

 We are honored to introduce the four amazing recipients of the Jean & Jeanine Spencer Beyond the Cure Ambassador Scholarship for the 2024-2025 academic year!
 These scholarships are administered through the National Children’s Cancer Society (NCCS).
 Applicants must be a childhood cancer survivor under the age of 25, diagnosed before the age of 18 with cancer or a high grade or anaplastic brain tumor.
-(To learn more about the National Children’s Cancer Society visit their website at https://thenccs.org.)
+Click on our scholars’ names to visit their profiles on The National Children’s Cancer Society website.

 KellyAnne